 Shape Guest Flow and Interaction

 The physical structure and positioning of a bar affects how people move, where they linger, and how they engage with others.
-A setup that’s open on multiple sides, for example, invites people to approach from different angles and can reduce crowding.
+A setup that’s open on multiple sides invites people to approach from different angles and can reduce crowding.
 Circular or wraparound formats work well in central spaces, while long, linear bars help manage queues along walls or boundaries.

 At a high-volume music event, for instance, we used multiple mirrored stations placed along a U-shaped perimeter.
 This kept the main area open for guests while maintaining fast, easy access to drinks throughout the evening.